 Cover from 8 weeks old

-Rottweiler Insurance in New Zealand - What You Need to Know
+Rottweiler Insurance in Australia - What You Need to Know

-The Rottweiler is a powerful, confident breed registered through the New Zealand Kennel Club (NZKC).
-Originally bred as a droving and guarding dog in Germany, Rottweilers have become popular companions and working dogs in New Zealand, valued for their loyalty, intelligence, and protective nature.
+The Rottweiler is a powerful, confident breed registered through Dogs Australia (ANKC).
+Originally bred as a droving and guarding dog in Germany, Rottweilers have become popular companions and working dogs in Australia, valued for their loyalty, intelligence, and protective nature.

 From an insurance perspective, Rottweilers have a well-documented but demanding health profile.
 As a large to giant breed (36 - 60 kg), they are predisposed to several serious and costly conditions - including hip and elbow dysplasia, cruciate ligament tears, osteosarcoma (bone cancer), gastric dilatation-volvulus (bloat/GDV), and heart conditions such as aortic stenosis.
 Their large size means higher veterinary costs across the board.

 Rottweilers have a shorter average lifespan (8 - 10 years) than smaller breeds, but their size and predisposition to orthopaedic and oncological conditions mean that veterinary costs during their lifetime can be substantial.
-Anaesthesia, medication doses, and surgical procedures all scale with body weight, and conditions like osteosarcoma and cruciate repairs are among the most expensive treatments in veterinary medicine.
+Anaesthesia, medication doses, and surgical procedures all scale with body weight.
+Australian Rottweiler owners should also be mindful of snake bite risk - brown snakes and tiger snakes are found in both urban and regional areas and all large dogs are vulnerable.

-All major NZ pet insurance providers - including Cove, PD Insurance, Southern Cross, and Petcover - offer cover for Rottweilers.
+Major Australian pet insurance providers - including Bow Wow Meow, RSPCA Pet Insurance, Budget Direct Pet, and Medibank Pet Insurance - offer cover for Rottweilers.
 Premiums tend to be at the higher end due to their size and health profile.
-See our full NZ pet insurance comparison for more.
+See our full Australian pet insurance comparison for more.

 Key Breed Facts

-• Popularity: A well-established breed in New Zealand, registered with the NZKC.
+• Popularity: A well-established breed in Australia, registered with Dogs Australia.
 Popular as both family companions and working dogs with experienced owners

 • Size & weight: Large to giant breed, typically 36 - 60 kg as adults.
 Males generally 43 - 60 kg, females 36 - 48 kg.
 Their substantial size means significantly higher medication, anaesthesia, and surgical costs